osilander/bacterial-genomics-intro/ngs-voi/index.rst

 SNP annotation
 ~~~~~~~~~~~~~~

 Now we can use our new |snpeff| database to annotate some variants.
-To e.g.:
+To do this we
+invoke the ``snpEff`` command, tell it the folder that contains the reference, gff, and
+a newly created snpEff predictor file, and lastly, give it the current ``.vcf`` file.
+For example:

 .. code:: bash